Last Updated on August 25, 2022.

 While it’s important for you to provide a place for your hedgehog to dig, unsuitable bedding or digging materials, or allowing your hedgehog to dig outside present quite a few dangers.
 Here are a few things to avoid when it’s time to dig:

 - Hedgehogs have been known to dig in hair, so pull long hair back before handling your pet.
+You should also be careful of hedgehogs anointing the product in your hair as some may contain things such as tea tree oil which is toxic to hedgehogs.

 - The loops of terrycloth towels caught on a hedgehog’s toenails can cause pain or injury, or even rip them out!
 Keep your pet’s cage free of towels or materials with loose threads, which can wrap around a hedgehog’s leg and require it to be amputated.